What is Big O Notation? Why it is Important For Coding Interviews?

 So,

-1. If we have 5 items, we print 5 console items.
+- If we have 5

-2. If we have a million items, we print a million entries on the console.
+, we print a million entries on the console.

 So, this grows as the input grows linearly, which means it is directly proportional to the input size.

 What if we were asked to find an element from an array of integers, on the worst-case scenario we find this at the last index.
-This means our loop is run over the loop starting from the first index until last and the time it takes is O(n).
+This means our loop is run over the loop starting from the first index until last and the time it takes is O(n)

-So the run time complexity is O(n), where n is the size of the array.
+, where n is the size of the array.
 Here is an example snippet explaining the linear time complexity.

 LinearTime Code:-